Abhinav Bindra: Notable international performances

-At the 2008 Summer Olympics in Beijing, Bindra titled in the men's 10-meter air rifle event, shooting a total of 700.5.
+At the 2008 Summer Olympics in Beijing, Bindra won the men's 10-meter air rifle event, shooting a total of 700.5.
 He scored 596 in the qualifying round, finishing fourth, and outscored all other shooters in the finals with a round of 104.5.
 In the finals, he started with a shot of 10.7, and all others never dipped below 10.0.
 Bindra was tied with Henri Häkkinen heading into his final shot.
 Bindra scored his highest of the finals – 10.8 – while Hakkinen shot 9.7 to settle for the bronze medal.

 At the 2010 Commonwealth Games in New Delhi, Bindra was honored as the national flag-bearer at the opening ceremony.
 He also was given the honor of taking the athletes' oath on behalf of the 6,700 participants from 71 countries and territories.
 Bindra, along with Gagan Narang, shot in unison to set a games record of 1,193 points in the 10-meter air rifle pairs event for men to win India's inaugural gold medal at the 19th Commonwealth Games.
 He brought home a silver medal in the individual event.

 Bindra won the gold medal in the men's 10-meter air rifle event at the 12th Asian Shooting Championships, held in Doha, Qatar.
 He lost in the qualification round at the 2012 Summer Olympics in London, finishing in the 16th place with a score of 594.
 In the 2014 Commonwealth Games in Glasgow, Bindra again won gold in the men's 10-meter air rifle singles event.
 At the 2016 Summer Olympics in Rio de Janeiro, he came fourth in the men's 10-meter air rifle singles event after losing a shoot-off for the top 3 to Serhiy Kulish, who eventually won the silver medal.